awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Getting JSON Input from a File<a name="json-input-from-file-insights"></a>

-The AWS CLI for some AWS services has two parameters, `--generate-cli-skeleton` and `--cli-input-json`, that you can use to generate a JSON template which you can modify and use as input to the `--cli-input-json` parameter\.
+The AWS CLI for some AWS services has two parameters, `--generate-cli-skeleton` and `--cli-input-json`, that you can use to generate a JSON template, which you can modify and use as input to the `--cli-input-json` parameter\.
 This section describes how to use these parameters with `aws cloudtrail lookup-events`\.
-For more general information, see [ Generate CLI Skeleton and CLI Input JSON Parameters](https://docs.aws.amazon.com/cli/latest/userguide/generate-cli-skeleton.html)\.
+For more information, see [ Generate CLI Skeleton and CLI Input JSON Parameters](https://docs.aws.amazon.com/cli/latest/userguide/generate-cli-skeleton.html)\.

 **To look up Insights events by getting JSON input from a file**